jesseopdenbrouw/thuas-riscv/ghdl/README.md

 # Simulation using GHDL

-it is possible to simulate the design using GHDL and viewing the results using GTKWave.
+It is possible to simulate the design using GHDL and viewing the results using GTKWave.

 ## Usage